ministryofjustice/hmpps-historical-prisoner/README.md

 ### Running the app for development

-To start the main services excluding the example typescript template app:
+To start the main services excluding the historical prisoner app:

 `docker compose up --scale=app=0`